SimiaCryptus/qqn-optimizer/papers/intro/paper_rendered.md

     Lemma 1 (Universal Descent Property): For any direction dLBFGS —even ascent directions or random vectors—the curve d(t) = t(1 − t)(−∇f ) + t2 dLBFGS satisfies d′ (0) = −∇f (xk ).
 This guarantees a neigh-
 borhood (0, ϵ) where the objective function decreases along the path.
-This property enables interesting variations; virtually any point guessing strategy can be used as dLBFGS .
+This property enables interesting variations; virtually any point guessing strategy can be used as dL-BFGS .
     The framework naturally filters any proposed direction through the lens of guaranteed initial descent, making it exceptionally robust to direction quality.
     Theorem 1 (Descent Property): For any dLBFGS , there exists t̄ > 0 such that ϕ(t) = f (xk + d(t))